VincentWu1998/VincentWu1998.github.io/mint_case_study.md

 # <span style="font-size: 45px"> <b>Project Overview</b></span>

 >“As part of UC San Diego's "Designing Human-Data Interactions" course, I was tasked in a team of three to extend or redesign a feature that helps a specific type of user to save for a major upcoming high-cost purchase.
-> Within the ten-week time frame of the course, our team learned about the UX/product design process that included prototyping and competitive audits."
+> Within the ten-week time frame of the course, our team learned about the UX/product design process that included need finding, competitive audits, and high-fidelity prototyping.

 <br>